sowcow/blog/content/posts/city-lights.md

 Maybe it is that you can alter the speed of the show when you are not constrained by the short format.
 And Charlie uses that option to have scenes of different pace.

+### Earliest Works

+And since I mentioned earliest - they may have something in them.
+But later overall quality gets better.

+One interesting thing is that even in silent comedy they had managed to have an analog of laughing sound in the background.
+Anyway that is what possibly made me to switch to look for another period and to City Lights.

 ### Other Info